Thomsch/tellina_user_experiment/experiment_design_doc.md

         the file system state, one for the standard out).
     - Helpful user functions: `reset`, `abandon`, etc. to allow the user to work with the tasks more smoothly.
-    - Infrastructure functions: functions set up to administer and manage the experiment as well as communicate with the server.
+    - Infrastructure functions: bash functions that set up, administer, and
+    - manage the experiment as well as communicate with the server.
       - Example functions include: moving on to the next task, determining task order, logging, extracting the directory for the user to perform tasks on, etc.
   - The directory with which the user will perform tasks on.
-    - A "pure" version of this directory will be kept in a tarball, which will be extracted at the beginning of a new task, or when the user issues a reset command.
+    - A "pure" version of this directory will be kept in a tarball, which will be extracted at the beginning of the experiment, a new task, or when the user issues a reset command.
 - Analysis of experimental data: parse, organize, and sort the data that was recorded to the log file.
-It will be able to do the following to a user log
-  files:
   - We will want to do a real statistical analysis with a hypothesis test and computed p-values, not just summary statistics.
 - Tasks: